 The class is 100% online.
 You can take the modules and listen to the lectures at any time.
 There is no attendance required other than the oral exam appointment.
 A computer, laptop and internet access is required to be able to access the class and submit your work.
-There is only practice homework and no graded homework and there are no graded quizzes.
-Reflection papers are due for specific chapters.
+There is no graded homework and there are no graded quizzes.
 If an oral exam appointment that the instructor and the student agreed upon is missed without prior notice by the student, it counts as 0 points towards the grade.
 If the deadline for the term paper submission is missed, without prior notice to the instructor, it counts as 0 points towards the grade.
-If a student gives advanced notice, an extension can be granted if it falls under the university policies given below.
+If a student gives advanced notice an extension can be granted if it falls under the university policies given below.
 For computer/internet problems a UFIT trouble ticket is required with a time stamp before the deadline or meeting.
 Excused absences must be in compliance with university policies in the Graduate Catalog (http://gradcatalog.ufl.edu/content.php?catoid=10&navoid=2020#attendance) and require appropriate documentation.